Canadian declaration of war on Germany: Background and procedure

 Canada did not declare war on Germany at the outset of the First World War, as it had no authority to do so at the time.
 Though the Canadian Parliament did debate the matter and an order-in-council was issued proclaiming Canada was at war, the country, being part of the British Empire, entered the war with the United Kingdom in consequence of the latter's declaration of war 4 August 1914.

 In the aftermath of the First World War, Adolf Hitler rose to power as the Führer of Nazi Germany.
-The Prime Minister of Canada, William Lyon Mackenzie King, visited Hitler on 29 June 1937, during which both indicated a desire to avoid war; though, Mackenzie King noted Canada and other nations were concerned by Germany's rapid armament, which Hitler blamed on the Treaty of Versailles, a pact he had violated by sending troops into the Rhineland on 7 March 1936.
-The prime minister told Hitler that, if a war broke out between Germany and Britain, Canada would be at Britain's side.
+The Prime Minister of Canada, William Lyon Mackenzie King, visited Hitler on 29 June 1937, during which both indicated a desire to avoid war.
+But, Mackenzie King did express to Hitler that Canada and other nations were concerned by Germany's rapid armament, which Hitler blamed on the Treaty of Versailles, a pact he had violated by sending troops into the Rhineland on 7 March 1936.
+The Prime Minister further informed the Führer that, if a war broke out between Germany and Britain, Canada would be at Britain's side.
 Mackenzie King also met President of the Reichstag Hermann Göring, who, more ominously, asked Mackenzie King if Canada would support Britain if the latter initiated a conflict over a then-hypothetical unification of Germany and Austria.
 In response, Mackenzie King said it would depend on the circumstances.
-What the prime minister had told his British counterpart, Neville Chamberlain, when in London in May 1937 was more certain: Canada would be with Britain should an international conflict erupt.
+What the Prime Minister had told his British counterpart, Neville Chamberlain, when in London in May 1937 was more certain: Canada would be with Britain should an international conflict erupt.

-Though Mackenzie King still hoped for peace, Nazi Germany's continued armament and violation of treaties forced the prime minister to accept that Canada might once again have to fight alongside Britain if war broke out.
+While Mackenzie King still hoped for peace, Nazi Germany's continued armament and violation of treaties forced the Prime Minister to accept that Canada might once again have to fight alongside Britain if war broke out.
 Canadians, and the government, were thus relieved when the Munich Agreement was signed on 30 September 1938, giving Czechoslovakia’s Sudetenland to Germany.

 This pact seemed to have appeased Hitler and avoided war.
-But, by the beginning of the following year, the uneasiness that persisted after the Munich Agreement was once again increasing and Mackenzie King began psychologically preparing parliament for Canada going to war.
+By the beginning of the following year, however, the uneasiness that persisted following the Munich Agreement was once again increasing and Mackenzie King began psychologically preparing Parliament for Canada going to war.
 In his speech on 16 January 1939, he quoted Wilfrid Laurier from 1910: "if Britain is at war, we are at war, and liable to attack"; words that triggered a negative reaction, most strongly felt within Cabinet.
-Minister of Justice Ernest Lapointe threatened to resign and asserted the prime minister's statement went against the Statute of Westminster, 1931, which, in combination with the Balfour Declaration of 1926, had "established that the United Kingdom and the Dominions were now autonomous in domestic or external affairs"; Canada in 1939 had "the option of making its own decision."
+Minister of Justice Ernest Lapointe threatened to resign and asserted the Prime Minister's statement went against the Statute of Westminster 1931, which, in combination with the Balfour Declaration of 1926, had "established that the United Kingdom and the Dominions were now autonomous in domestic or external affairs"; Canada in 1939 had "the option of making its own decision."